henriqueocosta/d3-magicEden-tests-henrique/README.md

 # D3 MagicEden Tests - Cypress - Henrique

-This Automation uses Cypress 13.2.0 to run tests agains the Magic Eden NFT Marketplace.
+This Automation uses Cypress 13.2.0 to run tests against the Magic Eden NFT Marketplace.

 ## How to run